-Imaan Mazari-Hazir: Bail for rights lawyer who called Pakistan army 'terrorists'
+Imaan Mazari-Hazir: Lawyer who called Pakistan army 'terrorists' re-arrested

 Ali Wazir, co-founder of the PTM rights group and a former lawmaker, was also detained by police in Islamabad.

 The two were later presented in an anti-terrorism court on charges of sedition and terrorism.
-Police have also accused them of propagating anti-state messages.
+Police have accused them of propagating anti-state messages.

-Just before her transfer to prison, she rushed to her mother and gave her a long hug.
-Shireen, visibly distressed, appeared poised on the verge of tears.
+Just before her transfer to prison, Ms Mazari-Hazir rushed to her visibly distressed mother and gave her a long hug.

 'Laws to stifle dissent'